 FREEMAN v.
 HSBC

-Osen LLC (together with Turner & Associates, P.A.) represents more than 130 families of Americans who were victims of Iranian-supported terrorism in Iraq between 2004 and 2011.
-In fact, more than 1,000 U.S. servicemen and women were killed or injured by Iranian-designed and manufactured improvised explosive devices (IEDs), and our research team has identified hundreds of attacks caused by Iranian- designed explosively formed penetrators (EFPs) and improvised rocket-assisted munitions (IRAMs).
+Osen LLC (together with Turner & Associates, P.A.) represents more than 385 families of Americans who were victims of Iranian-supported terrorism in Iraq between 2004 and 2011.
+In fact, more than 1,000 U.S. service members were killed or injured by Lebanese Hezbollah-designed and Iranian-manufactured Explosively Formed Penetrators (EFPs) and Improvised Rocket-Assisted Munitions (IRAMs).

 The case, captioned Freeman v.
 HSBC, was filed in federal district court in Brooklyn, New York on Veteran’s Day of 2014.
-The Complaint alleges that HSBC, Standard Chartered Bank, Barclays, Commerzbank, Credit Suisse and RBS N.V. conspired with Iran and Iranian banks, including Bank Saderat Iran’s wholly-owned UK subsidiary, Bank Saderat Plc, resulting in the transfer of: (1) billions of U.S. dollars through the United States in a manner designed to circumvent U.S. regulators’ and law enforcement agencies’ ability to detect and monitor the transactions; and (2) hundreds of millions of U.S. dollars to Iran’s Islamic Revolutionary Guard Corps-Qods Force (“IRGC-QF”), Foreign Terrorist Organization Hezbollah, and other terrorist organizations and entities murdering and maiming U.S. servicemen and civilians in Iraq.
+The Complaint alleges that HSBC, Standard Chartered Bank, Barclays, Commerzbank, Credit Suisse and RBS N.V. conspired with Iran and Iranian banks, including Bank Saderat Iran’s wholly-owned UK subsidiary, Bank Saderat Plc, resulting in the transfer of: (1) billions of U.S. dollars through the United States in a manner designed to circumvent U.S. regulators’ and law enforcement agencies’ ability to detect and monitor the transactions; and (2) hundreds of millions of U.S. dollars to Iran’s Islamic Revolutionary Guard Corps-Qods Force (“IRGC-QF”), Hezbollah (a designated Foreign Terrorist Organization), and other terrorist organizations operating in Iraq.

 Nov.
 11, 2014 - 5:04 - Attorney Tab Turner and Kelli Hake, who claims 6 banks aided in her husband’s death in Iraq, on the lawsuit.